obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Extending ObsidianHtml/Modules.md

 Such a log will surely prove invaluable for following all the cross-interactions between modules and their input/outputs.

-## State of resources
-Resources are the files that can be required or provided.

-We keep track of them in a dict.
-The path of the resource relative to the module_data folder is the key.
-The value is an instance of the `ResourceListing` dataclass.

-If a resource is not in the dict it is seen as "absent", even if the resource is present in the folder, somehow.

-If a module fails, all the resources that it states it provides are marked as failed too, even if they were previously absent.
-Failed resources are denoted as such with the state: `"failed"`.

-Modules will not be run if the required resources are absent or in `"failed"` state.

-Succesfully created resources are denoted as `"present"`.
+# Persistence
 ## Run the same module multiple times
 For every item in the `module` list, a new object will be created, even when the same module is listed multiple times.
 So the object of the first run is not the same as the object of the second run.
-This means that you cannot persist state within the object between runs.
+This means that you cannot persist state within the object between runs (unless persistence is explicitly set).

-It still can be useful though to have multiple run() methods combined into one module, for when one kind of functionality needs to be split up over various stages.

-You can explicitly set the **method**  to have two separate functions for the first and the n-th run:
+To reuse a module object it has to have `persistent: True` on the first call, and on the second call.
+Take this example:

 ``` python
 from obsidianhtml.modules import ObsidianHtmlModule